Jefnj/EDA-Data-Analysis/README.md

-Data Analysis on Hotel_booking Cancellations in using Excel
+Data Analysis on Hotel_booking Cancellations using Excel